Are Cars Safe In Thunderstorms?

 There isn’t a vast amount of statistical data regarding cars being struck by lightning, but it does occasionally happen.
 Here’s what we know about what generally happens when a car is struck by lightning:

 1. Safety: The metal body of a car offers some protection to those inside during a lightning strike, due to something called the Faraday cage effect.
 This principle states that an electromagnetic charge will distribute itself around the exterior of a conductor (in this case, the car’s metal body) and will mostly not penetrate the interior.
-Therefore, occupants are generally safe from the direct effects of the strike.
+While the Faraday cage effect offers some protection, it’s important to note that experts like the National Weather Service still advise against staying in a car during a thunderstorm.
 However, they should avoid touching metal parts inside the vehicle during a storm, such as the steering wheel or gearstick.

 2. Damage to the Car: A lightning strike can cause significant damage to a car.
 It can fry the car’s electronics, including the onboard computer systems that modern cars rely on, leading to expensive repairs.
 It can also cause physical damage, including melting parts of the body, blowing out tires, or cracking windows.
 The damage may not always be obvious at first glance.